Tom Nook: Appearances

-Reception
+Critical reception

 Tom Nook has received mixed reception since his appearance in Animal Crossing.
 IGN listed him as the ninth most-wanted character to appear in Super Smash Bros.
 Brawl.
 They describe him as devious, diabolical, and sinister, commenting that while he may not be a good fighter due to being from a video game without any fighting, they would enjoy seeing him get beaten up.
 Another article by IGN compares a talking baton given to the protagonist of Major Minor's Majestic March to Nook, calling it the second only to Nook in annoyance.
 GameSpy listed Tom Nook as one of their favourite bosses; editor Brian Altano specified that he passionately loves to hate Nook, stating that while he provides appreciated services to the small village, he keeps his reality grounded in that he lives in Nook's town, not his own.
 UGO.com ranked him the fifth best Animal Crossing character, stating that while Mr. Resetti was an irritant, Tom Nook was a jerk.
 They added that they love to hate him, jokingly suggesting that he was a "kingpin".
 Junkee also offers a fairly negative assessment of Tom Nook's personality, while also pointing out his transformation over different games in the franchise, and arguing that his personal qualities are not as important as the intrinsically exploitative system he represents and benefits from.

 Tom Nook has received some positive reception as well.
 In author Katherine Isbister's book, "Better game characters by design: a psychological approach", she cites Tom Nook as an example of a mentor character, one who indirectly helps players.
 GamesRadar also listed him as one of the 25 best new characters of the decade, stating that he has earned his place amongst the hearts of gamers and people on the Internet as both a viral meme and a deceptively devious character.
 In 2012, GamesRadar ranked Tom Nook as the 80th best villain in video games in their 2013 "Top 100", saying although raccoons are "stripy, furry and cute", "Tom Nook can go to Hell."
 That same year, Complex placed him as the 49th coolest video game villain of all time.

 Game-studies scholar Ian Bogost described Nook as central to Animal Crossings effective depiction of the economics of consumption and debt:

 None of the townsfolk ever appear in Tom Nook's shop...
 In contrast, the player participates in a full consumer regimen; he pays off debt, buys goods, and sells goods.
 Tom Nook buys goods, which he converts to wealth. ...
 While the player spends more, Nook makes more.
 By condensing all of the environment's financial transactions into one flow between the player and Tom Nook, the game proceduralizes the redistribution of wealth in a manner even young children can understand.
 Tom Nook is a kind of condensation of the corporate bourgeoisie.